 Prior to joining Imperial in June 2013, Jenna worked for the Royal Society of Biology where she delivered a number of Parliamentary events, including the creation of Voice of the Future, and developed their public engagement and regional programmes and engaged 250,000 people in two years through collaboration with the BBC.

-In the Department of Bioengineering Dr Stevens-Smith's outreach and engagement work includes supporting all academics with outreach about their research, creating opportunities for bioengineers to engage with the public, brokering new partnerships and developing creative demos and activities to make bioengineering more accessible.
+In the MRC London Institute of Medical Sciences/ Institute of Clinical Sciences Dr Stevens-Smith's work includes supporting the Director in delivering Institute projects, supporting academics (group heads) with engagement and communication about their research, creating opportunities for researchers to engage with the stakeholders and public audiences, brokering new partnerships and developing creative engagement projects and activities to make LMS research more accessible.